hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `instance_type` - (Required) An EC2 instance type, such as m4.xlarge.
 * `weighted_capacity` - (Optional) The number of units that a provisioned instance of this type provides toward fulfilling the target capacities defined in `aws_emr_instance_fleet`.

 ## configurations Configuration Block

 A configuration classification that applies when provisioning cluster instances, which can include configurations for applications and software that run on the cluster.
 See [Configuring Applications](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html).

-* `classification` - The classification within a configuration.
+* `classification` - (Optional) The classification within a configuration.

-* `properties` - A set of properties specified within a configuration classification
+* `properties` - (Optional) A map of properties specified within a configuration classification

 ## Attributes Reference